 Again, we see that the connections between congregations and their communities are both extensive and diverse.
 Some connections are very informal. some through formal organizations.
-Some are through other religious groups, while others link congregations with secular nonprofits and And some of the public agencies. connections are indirect, through the giving and volunteering that members undertake on their own.
+Some are through other while others link religious groups, congregations with secular nonprofits and And some of the public agencies. connections are indirect, through the giving and volunteering that members undertake on their own.